 Now, we’ve talked a lot about the less traditional methods of private mortgages, so let’s get onto the more traditional ones.

 A private bank is a bank that has an individual owner, this means when you provide them with information on why you want a second mortgage and paperwork.
 They tailor the mortgage to your individual needs and look at your financial needs and personal situation, differentiating themselves from a non-private lender.
+They usually refer to their product as a home equity loan.

 Private second mortgages are usually not hard to get, in fact, the rules are much more reasonable than a first bank mortgage.
 Interest rates are generally higher than a first mortgage to make up for the risk being taken in the second position.
 Though this is to not say you should opt for a private second mortgage, as not all cases are suitable for this form of a loan, given your financial goals and requirements.